 1. Register with the GDC (General Dental Council) .
 The GDC are the UKs governing body for Dentistry.
 You will receive a GDC number which will enable you to be recognised as a Dental Professional in the United Kingdom.
 Dependant on where you qualified you may have to do the Overseas Registration Exam, formerly known as the IQE.
 You are exempt from this examination if you obtained a recognised qualification from within the EEA.

-2. All overseas Dentists EEA qualified or otherwise must complete an English language test if you were taught dentistry in a language other than English, there are many recognised tests but three of the most popular are; the IELTS, the Linguarama or the UBELT
+2. All overseas Dentists EEA qualified or otherwise must complete an English language test if you were taught dentistry in a language other than English, there are many recognised tests but three of the most popular are; the IELTS and the Linguarama.

 3. Find a job.
 It is normally at this point that you can begin to search for work in the UK as a Dentist.
 Scotland is less strict and does not require you to complete a language exam but most employers will consider this good practice anyway.
 If you register with Dental Elite we will keep you informed of positions for people with your experience level as the arise.